monkeyK1n9/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-4-strpbrk search atring for any of a set of bytes 5-strstr.c find first occurrence of substring 7-print_chessboard prints the chess_board
+4-strpbrk search atring for any of a set of bytes 5-strstr.c find first occurrence of substring 7-print_chessboard prints the chess_board 8-print_diagsums.c prints the sum of the diagonals of an arrayof arrays